salesforce/omakase/readme.md

 To get started, a plugin must first implement one of the _plugin interfaces_, listed as follows:

-- **Plugin** - the most basic plugin; essentially just a marker interface
+- **Plugin** - the most basic plugin; essentially just a marker interface.
-- **DependentPlugin** - for plugins that have dependencies on other plugins
+- **DependentPlugin** - for plugins that have dependencies on other plugins.
-- **BroadcastingPlugin** - for plugins that need access to a broadcaster
+- **BroadcastingPlugin** - for plugins that need access to a broadcaster.
-- **PreProcessingPlugin** - for plugins that need notification before and after _preprocessing_
+- **PreProcessingPlugin** - for plugins that need notification before and after preprocessing.
-- **PostProcessingPlugin** for plugins that need notification after all processing has completed
+- **PostProcessingPlugin** for plugins that need notification after all processing has completed.

 Most plugins will implement just the `Plugin` or `DependentPlugin` interface.